 This year we are increasing our professional development with EAG due to the increase in new staff over the last two years.
-Probationary Teachers are part of extended instructional support through EAG.
+Probationary Teachers and SPED Collab teachers are part of extended instructional support through EAG.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.